Play this article via Text To Speech

 A-Z – A-Z Claim

 Sometimes referred to as AZ Claim or A to Z Claim.
 Amazon’s guarantee in products sold on Amazon.com when customers decide to purchase directly from a seller.
-The guarantee covers the product being delivered timely and in good shape.
+A-Z claim is guarantee of timely delivery of products and that said products are delivered in good shape.
 Customers can file an A-Z claim provided they first contact the seller and wait two days to give the seller an opportunity to resolve the problem.
 This gives the customer and the seller a bit of time to resolve the issue on their own before Amazon steps in.

 A10 – Amazon A10 Algorithm